grindytech/openmark-cairo-contracts/src/token/README.md

-# OpenMarkNFT API Documentation
+# OpenNFT API Documentation

 ## Overview

-The `OpenMarkNFT` contract is a Cairo implementation of an NFT contract with ERC721-like functionalities, including minting tokens with and without URIs, batch minting, and setting URIs.
+The `OpenNFT` contract is a Cairo implementation of an NFT contract with ERC721-like functionalities, including minting tokens with and without URIs, batch minting, and setting URIs.

 ## Functions